 Haystack Sensor Measurements and the “Internet of Things”

-Furthermore, a server for Project Haystack (Project Haystack 2017) data feeds, typically sensor measurements from devices in the “internet of things”, has been implemented.
-The server takes a command-line arguments specified in the table below.
+Furthermore, a server for Project Haystack (Project Haystack 2017) data feeds, typically sensor measurements from devices in the “internet of things,” has been implemented.
+The server takes command-line arguments specified in the table below.

 aesd-haystack-server <configuration> <host> <port> <startTime> <persistence> <chunkSize>

-Command-line arguments for serving Haystack data feeds.
+Command-Line Arguments for Serving Haystack Data Feeds